Triage: Stroke code

-A man in his mid-70’s with a history of HTN and DM is brought to the hospital for AMS and slurred speech with a LKW time of yesterday evening.
-Medics noted a temp of 102.4 and mild left arm pronator drift.
+History of Present Illness: A man in his mid-70’s with a history of HTN and DM is brought to the hospital for AMS and slurred speech with a LKW time about 12 hours ago.
+Medics noted a temp of 102.4 and questionable left arm pronator drift.
 He is a poor historian and slow to answer questions but denies pain, nausea, SOB or other complaints.
 He does admit to generalized weakness and brain fog.

-Vital signs are normal except for his temperature.
-He is slow to answer questions and seems in a fog.
+Physical Exam: He is slow to answer questions and seems in a fog.
 He has no focal neuro findings but is having trouble cooperating with the neuro exam.
-There is no photophobia and jolt sign is negative (if you don’t know what jolt sign is look it up).
+There is no photophobia and jolt sign is negative (if you don’t know what jolt sign is, you should, so please look it up).
+Lungs are clear and abdomen is benign.
+There is mild bilateral leg edema with symmetric chronic-appearing shin discoloration.

 Initial Diagnostic Testing:

-• CBC: normal WBC and other cell counts but there is 88% PMNs as well as toxic granulation noted on WBC morphology (if you don’t know what that means then CLICK HERE)
+- CBC: normal WBC and other cell counts but there is 88% PMNs as well as toxic granulation noted on WBC morphology (if you don’t know what that means then CLICK HERE)

-• UA: normal
+- UA: normal

-• Imaging: CT normal, CXR normal
+- Imaging: CT brain normal, CXR normal

-What is the most likely cause of the AMS and next test/evaluation to obtain?
+Given the above data, what is the most likely cause of the AMS and next test/evaluation to obtain?

-• A) CVA; get an MRI
+- A) CVA; get an MRI

-• B) Meningitis; get and LP
+- B) Meningitis; get an LP

-• C) Cellulitis; check the leg temperature
+- C) Cellulitis; check the leg temperature

-• D) UTI; await the urine culture
+- D) UTI; await the urine culture

 SCROLL DOWN FOR ANSWERS & 1-MINUTE CONSULT